Super Mario Bros.: The Great Mission to Rescue Princess Peach!: Production and release

 In 1986, Mario was already popular in Japan, so Grouper Productions collaborated with Nintendo to produce an anime film.
 To advertise the film, they released Mario phone cards, watches, rice containers, ramen noodles, a manga, an art book, three riddle books, a picture book, and an original soundtrack released on vinyl and cassette.

-On July 20, 1986, the film was released in theaters across Japan.
+The film was released in 200 theaters across Japan on 20 July 1986.
 VAP Video later released the film on retail VHS and Betamax in Japan, with no releases internationally or on DVD or Blu-ray.

 Legacy

 The film is one of the two first based on a video game, along with Running Boy: Star Soldier's Secret, released the same day.
 It predates the live-action Super Mario Bros. film by seven years.
 It is the earliest isekai anime to involve a virtual video game world, and the earliest isekai anime to involve the protagonist being trapped in the virtual world of a video game.
 Because it involves Mario playing a video game that comes to life, it is an ancestor of the "trapped in a video game" subgenre of isekai anime.

-Fan restoration

-In July 2021, Carnivol released a 16mm film scan on YouTube and announced that fan restoration group Kineko Video would restore it in 4K, which was released on April 16, 2022.
+In July 2021, YouTuber Carnivol released a raw 16mm film scan on YouTube and announced that fan restoration group Kineko Video would restore it in 4K.
+The restoration was released on 16 April 2022.

+In 2023, nearly 40 years after The Great Mission to Rescue Princess Peach!, an animated film entitled The Super Mario Bros.
+Movie was released.
+It contains references to the 1986 anime film.
+The 2023 film grossed more than $1 billion, making it the highest-grossing film based on a video game.